KKKZOZ/KKKZOZ.github.io/content/posts/papers/llm/Deja Vu Contextual Sparsity for Efficient LLMs at Inference Time.md

 This paper envisions **contextual sparsity**, which are small, input-dependent sets of attention heads and MLP parameters that lead to (approximately) the same output as the full model for an input.

+**Contextual sparsity can be used for inference optimization due to the significant reduction of Memory I/O.**

 There are three related challenges:

 1. How to verify its existence?